Electrical Engineering

 |

-This course in statistics is designed to provide students with a more in-depth understanding of statistics that MATH302.
+This course in statistics is designed to provide students with a more in-depth understanding of statistics than MATH302.
 Topics covered include: the principles and applications of descriptive and inferential statistics, probability, common distributions and hypothesis testing.
-Regression and correlation will also be considered (Prerequisite: MATH225)
+Regression and correlation will also be considered.
+(Prerequisite: MATH225)

 Registration Dates Course Dates Session Weeks